Master of Architecture: MArch 2

 Students admitted to the MArch 2 program have the opportunity to waive the following courses:

-Six waived units count toward the degree; all other units must be replaced with general electives.
+A total of 6 waived units may count toward the degree; all other waived units must be replaced with general electives.